robwschlegel/Intro_R_Workshop/docs/06-brewing.md

 <img src="06-brewing_files/figure-html/brew-1-1.png" width="672" />

-And now we have a scatterplot that is showing the relationship between the osmolarity and ph of urine, with the conductivity of those urine samples shown in shades of blue.
+And now we have a scatterplot that is showing the relationship between the osmolarity and pH of urine, with the conductivity of those urine samples shown in shades of blue.
 What is important to note here is that the colour scale is continuous.
 How can we now this by looking at the figure?
 Let's look at the same figure but use a discrete variable for colouring.

 ```r